erizov/Professor/semester_8/lecture_53_database_operations/performance_tuning/README.md

 By the end of this lecture, students will be able to:

-1. Implement Performance Tuning from scratch
+1. Implement Capability Tuning from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this approach to solve real-world problems